-The City of Yachats has adopted Modern Parliamentary Procedure by Ray E. Keesey (Barnes and Noble, 1984 edition) as its procedural guide for deliberation and decision making, subject to charter and ordinance provisions.
+The City of Yachats has adopted Modern Parliamentary Procedure by Ray E. Keesey as its procedural guide for deliberation and decision making, subject to charter and ordinance provisions.

 3.3.1 Ordinary And Special Motions

 General consent may be used for ordinary and special motions such as: